simransaini1999/Bluetooth/README.md

 BA = BluetoothAdapter.getDefaultAdapter();
 ```

 After this set the checkboxes and the buttons and lists.
 In this when the user clicks on the enable checkbox, what it does is that it enables or disables the app from checking the list of Bluetooth in the phone.
-When the user Visible button is clicked it means that it is searching for the devices for 2 minutes and will display when the list is clicked, in this case the list is the search button which is the Bluetooth picture also a button.
-When the List is clicked it searches and displays the connected Bluetooth devices to the phone.
+List is the search button with the Bluetooth picture, also a button.
+When the List is clicked it creats an array list for the names of the bluetooth devices to be put in after the getLocalBluetoothName method is excuted.
+After there is data put into the list it will displays the names of the connected Bluetooth devices to the phone.
 ```
 enable_bt.setOnCheckedChangeListener(new CompoundButton.OnCheckedChangeListener() {
         @Override